-The title of the film refers to the small yellow teddy bears worn by some of the girls at Peterbridge Grammar School on their uniform to symbolise their loss of virginity.
+The title of the film refers to the small yellow teddy bears worn by some of the girls at the all-girls Peterbridge Grammar School on their uniform to symbolise their loss of virginity.

 Their ringleader, 16-year-old Linda (Annette Whiteley) – neglected by her parents and often left alone while they go on trips abroad – uses her sexual relationship with school window cleaner and part-time singer ‘Kinky’ (Iain Gregory) to lord it over the other girls in her biology class – until she falls pregnant.

 Kinky tries unsuccessfully to find some pills for Linda to take, but when that does not work she finds help with an older woman June (Jill Adams) who is in fact a prostitute.
 Linda decides to pay for her £50 abortion by becoming a prostitute herself.

 Enter Linda’s irate father (Victor Brooks) who refuses to countenance an abortion because he wants to see her brought to heel by the humiliation of pregnancy followed by the burden of raising a “bastard”.

 Linda eventually runs away to London with a lorry driver, despite being warned by an older woman in a truckers’ café, “Do you think you can lose yourself in London?
 Listen, baby, THEY lose you!
 Go home.
 I wish to God I had”.